Thomas Laybourn: Career

 Laybourn won the 2006 European Badminton Championships in the mixed doubles with partner Kamilla Rytter Juhl.
 He also competed at the 2006 IBF World Championships in mixed doubles (with Juhl), and were defeated in the quarterfinals by Nathan Robertson and Gail Emms 14–21, 17–21.

 Laybourn made his first appearance at the Olympic Games in 2008 Beijing in the mixed doubles event with Juhl.
 They defeated Singaporean pair Hendri Kurniawan Saputra and Li Yujia in the first round, but lost to Flandy Limpele and Vita Marissa of Indonesia in the quarter-finals with a close rubber games.

 His biggest success was the title in the 2009 World Championships in the mixed doubles with partner Kamilla Rytter Juhl.
-It was the first Danish World Championships win since 2003 when Lars Paaske and Jonas Rasmussen won the men's doubles competition.
+It was the first Danish World Championships win since 2003, when Lars Paaske and Jonas Rasmussen won the men's doubles competition.

-In 2012, Laybourn played at the London Olympics, reaching in to the quarter-finals stage with Partner Juhl.
-The duo beat Valiyaveetil Diju and Jwala Gutta of India, Lee Yong-dae and Ha Jung-eun of South Korea, and defeated by Tontowi Ahmad and Liliyana Natsir of Indonesia to stand as runners-up in Group C. They then lost to eventual gold medalists Zhang Nan and Zhao Yunlei of China in the quarter-finals in straight games.
-After the London Olympic, Laybourn retired from the international competitions.
+In 2012, Laybourn played at the London Olympics, reaching the quarter-finals stage with partner Juhl.
+The pair beat Valiyaveetil Diju and Jwala Gutta of India, and Lee Yong-dae and Ha Jung-eun of South Korea, but were defeated by Tontowi Ahmad and Liliyana Natsir of Indonesia to stand as runners-up in Group C. They then lost to eventual gold medalists Zhang Nan and Zhao Yunlei of China in the quarter-finals in straight games.
+After the London Olympics, Laybourn retired from the international competitions.

 Laybourn created a site named Badminton Famly to share knowledge, opinions, and tips about badminton.
-Badminton Famly also active on several platforms such as YouTube, Instagram, and Facebook.
+Badminton Famly is also active on several platforms such as YouTube, Instagram, and Facebook.